dailycal-projects/ucb-faculty-salary/README.md

 *Are you a journalist or a researcher who wants to use this data?*

-Head to the [`data`](https://github.com/dailycal-projects/ucb-faculty-salary/tree/master/data) directory and download the raw CSVs with all UC employees, or the clean CSV with processed information for UC Berkeley faculty.
+Head to the [/data/](https://github.com/dailycal-projects/ucb-faculty-salary/tree/master/data) directory.
+You can find the processed file of Berkeley professors associated with departments at `processed_berkeley_professors.csv`.
+The merged file of every UC employee (excluding those whose names were redacted) for the 2006 to 2015 data is available at `merged.csv` (this is a big file).
+The raw, unstandardized CSVs are in the /salary/ directory.
 If you have any questions, contact us at projects@dailycal.org.
 If you end up using the data, we'd love if you dropped us a line!

 *Are you a programmer who wants to adapt our database to fit your own needs?*